lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/removeEntry.md

-TemporaryVirtualFileSystem::removeEntry — Removes the entry from the operations.byml file of the given context that matches the given url.
+TemporaryVirtualFileSystem::removeEntry — Removes the entry from the operations.byml file of the given context that matches the given id.